appacademy/jump-start/jumpstart-files/part1/variables_and_scope_readings.md

 Run this example in the pry and confirm the output!

-Let's watch an example of how Re-assignment works.
+Let's watch an example of how variable re-assignment works.

 [![Assignment](./assets/video_link.png)](https://vimeo.com/181828680)